-On her Linktree page, I’m greeted with four options:
+On her Linktree page, we are greeted with seven options:

 That said, let’s go over a few popular ideas and examples to earn money on Instagram.
 Money making isn’t the primary focus of several of these examples.
 (They’re not so in-your-face with their promotions).